Briscoe Cain: Texas Southern University protest

-Stephen Hawking tweet

-On March 14, 2018, Cain tweeted about the death of prominent physicist Stephen Hawking.
-In his tweet, he stated "Stephen Hawking now knows the truth about how the universe was actually made.
-My condolences to his family."
-The tweet was largely perceived to be insensitive and was criticized by legislators on both sides of the aisle.

 Texas Democratic Convention prank

-On June 22, 2018, Cain and three other men snuck into the Texas Democratic Party's state convention being held at the Fort Worth Convention Center in Forth Worth, Texas, where Cain and three other men handed out 100 yard signs which read, "This home is a gun-free safe space" to convention attendees.
+On June 22, 2018, Cain and three other men snuck into the Texas Democratic Party's state convention being held at the Fort Worth Convention Center in Fort Worth, Texas, where Cain and three other men handed out 100 yard signs which read, "This home is a gun-free safe space" to convention attendees.
 Eventually, convention goers recognized who Cain was, and he and the others involved were forced to leave.
 When asked about the stunt, Cain said he distributed the signs as "irony" and stated, "It's amazing how many people took one and thanked us.
 They said they would put it in front of their house.
 I think it's funny.
 Nobody should put this in front of their house."

 Threats against Beto O'Rourke

-In September 2019, Cain threatened Beto O'Rourke after O'Rourke called for gun control measures.
+In September 2019, Cain threatened former U.S. Congressman Beto O'Rourke after O'Rourke called for gun control measures during the 2020 United States presidential election as a Democratic candidate.
 Cain said, "My AR is ready for you Robert Francis [O'Rourke's first and middle name]."
-O’Rourke labeled the tweet a "death threat", and replied to Cain with a tweet reading, "Clearly, you shouldn’t own an AR-15 — and neither should anyone else".
-Cain responded with a tweet, "You’re a child Robert Francis."
+O'Rourke labeled the tweet a "death threat", and replied to Cain with a tweet reading, "Clearly, you shouldn't own an AR-15 — and neither should anyone else".
+Cain responded with a tweet, "You're a child Robert Francis."

 Twitter gave Cain 12 hours to remove the post.
 After he did not, the company removed Cain's "My AR is ready for you" tweet, saying it was against the site's policy against violent threats.
 Cain was suspended from Twitter for 141 days.

-On January 31, 2020, the day the social media company lifted its suspension of Cain's Twitter account, Cain tweeted a screenshot of the interaction between him and O'Rourke writing, "But seriously @twitter, y’all banned me for this."
+On January 31, 2020, the day the social media company lifted its suspension of Cain's Twitter account, Cain tweeted a screenshot of the interaction between him and O'Rourke writing, "But seriously @twitter, y'all banned me for this."

 Personal life

-Cain is married with five children.
+Cain is married with five children, all boys and all named after Texas counties.
 He is a nondenominational Christian.

-On April 25, 2019, during a Texas House session to recognize Autism Awareness Month, he stated that he has been diagnosed with Asperger syndrome, and struggles maintaining eye contact as a result.
+On April 25, 2019, during the Texas House's formal recognition of Autism Awareness Month, he stated that he has been diagnosed with Asperger syndrome, and struggles maintaining eye contact as a result.

 He serves with the rank of captain in the Texas State Guard.